CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 - Use Bucketing Architecture output (`activityRelations_deduplicated_cleaned_bucket_*_ds`) for: Insights API, project-specific analytics, filtered queries - since each bucket contains a subset of project data, main use-case is project-specific widgets

-- **Use Lambda Architecture output** (`activityRelations_enriched_deduplicated_ds`) for: CDP operations, monitoring- any use case requiring complete unfiltered data, where we can not use the buckets
+- **Use Lambda Architecture output** (`activityRelations_enriched_deduplicated_ds`) for: CDP operations, monitoring, any use case requiring complete unfiltered data, where we can not use the buckets

 ## Making changes to resources
 1. Install the **tb client** for classic tinybird